roobert/roobert.github.io/_posts/2014-11-03-Sensu-with-Embedded-Graphite-Graphs.md

 Checks can also have arbitrary properties so it's also possible to add queries to the check definitions and have them appear in the check view of Uchiwa.

+Next up: adding events to graphite graphs with Sensu.